- Teams & Enterprise

 Why it's important: Seeing a breakdown of desk booking types can help admins measure the success of their seating strategy.
 Admins can see how many employees are taking advantage of their flexible seating strategy.
 Does your building have a large number of hotel desks available, but no one seems to be booking them?
 Are 100% of your hot desks booked?
 Should you add more hot desks to your inventory?

-Desks by floor show admins a breakdown of their building on a floor-by-floor basis.
-Each floor shows the total number of desks, available desks, booked desks, unavailable desks, and desk types.
+The Desks by floor table show admins a breakdown of their building on a floor-by-floor basis.
+Each floor shows the total number of desks, available desks, booked desks, and unavailable desks, per work area.

 Why it's important: Seeing desks broken down by floor gives admins a window into how their seating strategy compares floor to floor.
 Is the first floor always booked to capacity?
 Do you need to add a snack bar to the 5th floor to encourage more employees to book desks up there?

 Why it's important: Seeing how capacity and desk bookings change over time helps admins understand office growth and decline.
-When bookings near capacity, it may be time to add a new floor or move into a bigger office.
-If bookings are trending downward, you may want to check in with your employees to see what's preventing them from coming into the office or reconsider whether you need multiple floors with that quantity of desks.
+When bookings near capacity [consistently over time], it may be time to add a new floor or move into a bigger office.
+If bookings are trending downward [for a specific floor], you may want to check in with your employees to see what's preventing them from coming into the office or reconsider whether you need multiple floors with that quantity of desks.
 Additionally, the ability to view desk bookings by a specific desk reservation type allows admins to determine if a desk type is commonly booked or unbooked and can reassign desk types based on trends.

 Office density is the total number of hot and hotel bookings per day divided by total hot and hotel desks.
 A desk is “booked” if the desk has one or more reservations during that day.
 Assigned desks are excluded from this visualization.

 Why it's important: Admins often want to know, “Which days of the week are busy and less busy?”
-Armed with this data, admins can encourage employees to come into the office on less busy days in order to use the office more efficiently and prevent buying more space when they don’t need it.
-They can better plan social events or all-hands meetings on a days that most employees will be in the office.
-Admins can reduce total lunch orders on Fridays to match the number of employees who typically come in on that day, and can use data to validate changes to office strategy.
+Armed with this data, admins can encourage employees to come into the office on less busy days to use the office more efficiently and prevent buying more space when they don’t need it.
+They can better plan social events or all-hands meetings on a day when most employees will be in the office.
+Admins can reduce total lunch orders on Fridays to match the number of employees who typically come in on that day and can use data to validate changes to office strategy.